DQL¶

 }

-Inter-group sorting and pagination are unique features of DQL, operating on the first dimension of the two-dimensional structure, i.e., sorting the groups themselves.
-This sorting requires reducing each group's data to a single value, then comparing this value across different groups.
+Inter-group sorting and pagination are distinctive features of DQL.
+They act on the first dimension of the two-dimensional structure, i.e., sorting the groups themselves.
+This type of sorting requires reducing the data of each group to a single value, and then comparing this value across different groups.

 Basic Syntax¶